Subsecretaria de Redes Asistenciales, Ministerio de Salud

 Over the last seven years, Dr. Velásquez has been involved in projects related to health analytics, focusing on how to process massive amounts of data originating in medical exams and support medical decisions about patient diagnosis.

-Currently, Dr. Velásquez serves as the head of teaching unit in the U. Chile's Department of Industrial Engineering.
+Currently, Dr. Velásquez serves as the head of teaching unit in the Universidad de Chile's Department of Industrial Engineering.